Best MVNO carrier 2025

 Reasons to avoid

-For heavy users, the 10GB 'Smart' plan is a great place to start, with enough data for light streaming, browsing social media, and messaging.
+For heavy users, the 10GB 'Smart' plan is a solid place to start, with enough data for light streaming, browsing social media, and some messaging.
 If you need even more, the unlimited 'Data' plan takes that allotment to 35GB (maximum cap), which should be more than sufficient for most use cases.
 Even if you use it all, you're not cut off; just the speed is reduced.
 While it may not be fast enough for YouTube, you can text and email just fine.

 Best for unlimited